indranildeveloper/indranildeveloper-kepler.gl/docs/keplergl-jupyter/README.md

 ## 4. Customize the map

-Interact with kepler.gl and customize layers and filters.
+Interact with indranildeveloper-kepler.gl and customize layers and filters.
 Map data and config will be stored locally to the widget state.
 To make sure the map state is saved, select `Widgets > Save Notebook Widget State`, before shutting down the kernel.

 ![Map interaction][map_interaction]